Facebook & Google dominate the list of 2016’s top apps

 Over half (53%) are on Android, with 45 percent on iOS, and just 2 percent on Windows Phone.
 Blackberry is somehow still on the charts with a 1 percent share.

-Featured Image: Twin Design/Shutterstock
+Twin Design/Shutterstock

 0